SylvainJnn/SylvainJnn/README.md

 <h1 align="center">Hi 👋, I'm Sylvain Jannin</h1>
-<h3 align="center"> Graduated MSc student from HWU in robotics and AI</h3>
+<h3 align="center"> Graduated MSc student from HWU in robotics and SLAM</h3>

 # Domains
-I am a software engineer specialized in mobile robitics, computer vision and AI.
+I am a software engineer specialized in mobile robitics, vision and AI.

 My interest areas go for SLAM, navigation and robots collaboration.
-I am also interested in AI especially on swarm computing.
-I would like to study the mix of AI and robotics like swarm computing.
+I am also interested in AI applied to robotics, especially on swarm computing. <!-- I would like to study the mix of AI and robotics like swarm computing. -->

 # What I know